MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 	- Name the segment **Business Appreciation Event Invitees**.
 Keep target audience as **Contact.** Select **Create.**

-	- Let's try using Query Assist to use natural language to build our segment.
-Click the **Query Assist** tab on the right pane.
-In the text box, use natural language to describe a segment with the following conditions:
+	- Let's create a segment with the following specifications:

-		- The contact's City is Bellevue, Redmond, or Seattle.
+		- The contact's City is Bellevue, Redmond, or Seattle, **and**
    		- The contact does not work for Humongous Insurance.

- 	- The Result should look like: **Address 1: City** is in Seattle, Redmond, Bellevue and **Account** is not **Humongous Insurance.**
+ 	- Let's start with Group 1.
+Your first group should look like Address 1: City **is in** Seattle, Redmond, Bellevue.

- 	- This will work, but let's use the segment we created in a previous lab, which will capture contacts who not only have our competitor listed as their Account, but also those who have a competitor's email address.
-Delete the second group by using the trash can symbol.
+ 	- For the second group, let's use the segment we created in a previous lab, which will capture contacts who not only have our competitor listed as their Account, but also those who have a competitor's email address.

 	- Select **+ Add new** to add a new group and select **Existing segment**.